The Pros of Short Selling Property

-For people who are experiencing hardship, negotiating a short sale on your property can help you avoid foreclosure.
+If you are experiencing hardship with no end in sight, you will likely lose your property.
+Negotiating a short sale on your property is much better for your financial future than losing your property to foreclosure.
 While both foreclosures and short sales stay on your credit report for seven years, foreclosures have a much more negative impact on your credit score, interest rates and ability to get a loan.

-Reason # 2.
 Get Out From Underwater

-Negotiating a short sale on your property can allow you to get out from underwater.
-For example, you bought a property for $400,000, but in today’s market it is only worth $230,000.
+For example, you purchased a property for $400,000, but it is currently only worth $230,000.
 If you took out a 30 year mortgage on the property and put five percent, or $20,000 down, you have a $380,000 loan on the property.
 Even if you have owned the property for five years, assuming you make the minimum monthly mortgage payment, you still owe more than $300,000 on the property, which is significantly more than the current value of $230,000.

 Bank May Forgive Your Debt/Release of Liability

 May Avoid Negative Reporting to Credit Bureaus

 When you are negotiating the terms of the short sale with your bank, you can try and get them to alter the way in which they report the short sale to the credit bureaus.
 A short sale will typically be reported on your credit as a “settled” debt.
 Credit bureaus view this term negatively because it means the lender settled and accepted less than what was originally owed to them.